mfem/web/src/performance.md

    the local operator that needs to be applied before and after the $D$ matrix - these are the $B_{in}$ and $B^T_{out}$ matrices, respectively.
 The product
    $B^T_{out} D B_{in}$ is the local element matrix, which is the result when using the `BilinearFormIntegrator` classes.
+This specifications of the types are given by static constant boolean variables, e.g. `in_values` and `out_values`.
 The `Kernel` classes provide the following methods:

    - `Action`: evaluate the action of $D$ _without_ explicitly storing the partially assembled data; this is needed for matrix-free action.
-   - `Assemble`: evaluate the partially assembled data, $D$, which is kernel-
+   - `Assemble`: evaluate the partially assembled data, $D$, which is
-     specific: e.g., for mass, the data is one scalar per quadrature point; for diffusion, the data is one $d\times d$ matrix (in $d$-dimensions) per quadrature point.
+     kernel-specific: e.g., for mass, the data is one scalar per quadrature point; for diffusion, the data is one $d\times d$ matrix (in $d$-dimensions) per quadrature point.
    - `MultAssembled`: perform the action of $D$ using the pre-computed partially assembled data.